Classical Music Composition Using State Space Models: Results

 \subsection{Observations in Relation to Music Theory}

-One of the observations from the listening evaluations was that the piece generated by training a layered HMM on Chopin's Marche funebre was in general the most well received, with the fewest comments complaining of un-resolved or out of place dissonance.
+One of the observations from the listening evaluations was that the piece generated by training a layered HMM on Chopin's Marche funebre was in general the most well received, with the fewest comments complaining of un-resolved or out-of-place dissonance.
 Chopin's Marche funebre is built on chords that are fifths---an open, perfect interval widely used in the music of non-Western cultures.
 Thus, even when there was a passing dissonance in the piece generated by training an HMM on Chopin's Marche funebre, the dissonance could be resolved by relaxation to a pure interval, resulting in a piece that sounded less dissonant.
 The majority of the dissonance in the generated piece could be resolved in this way.
 We believe this simplicity of the harmony in the original piece by Chopin contributed to the relative success in the generation of new pieces from HMMs trained on Chopin's Marche funebre.

 In contrast, Mendelssohn's Hark!
 The Herald Angels Sing and Beethoven's Ode to Joy are built on major chords comprised of thirds.
 There is a greater ``potential" for dissonance for major chords comprised of thirds as there are multiple ways that one can obtain dissonance.
 Indeed, the only ways for there to be consonance is for intervals that are either: (a) in perfect unison, or (b) a third, fifth or octave in the chord.
 For pieces built on thirds, the dissonance could not be resolved as easily as in the case of Chopin's Marche funebre built on open fifths, thus the generated pieces sounded much more dissonant.
-In the examination of the pieces generated by HMMs trained on Mussorgsky's Pictures at an Exhibition, Promenade - Gnomus, the generated pieces were also quite dissonant, especially compared to the pieces generated by HMMs trained on Chopin's Marche funebre, and again, Mussorgsky's original piece is built on major chords where the third of the chord is present.

 This intuition from music theory is confirmed in \autoref{simple_orig} where we display the percentage of simple harmonic intervals (harmonic intervals that are an octave or less) that are either thirds (minor or major), perfect fourths or fifths, or dissonant for both the original training piece and the generated pieces.
 The third in the major or minor triad is an imperfect consonance and is not as easily resolved as perfect consonances like the fifth in the triad.
 This leads to more dissonance in the generated pieces.
 All of the generated pieces in \autoref{simple_orig} have a much higher percentage of dissonant simple harmonic intervals then their respective training pieces.
 However, Chopin's Marche funebre is the only training piece which is primarily perfect fourths or fifths (in this case fifths) as opposed to thirds, and the generated piece has the lowest percentage of dissonant intervals of the three generated pieces.